-- An assessment of need should be undertaken with multi-agency partners with a view to mitigate any identified risk of harm in line with 2.3 Identifying and monitoring the needs of vulnerable learners. - If the child is subject to a child protection plan or where there is an existing child protection file, we will call a multiagency risk-assessment meeting prior to making the decision to exclude. - In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the governing body.
+- An assessment of need should be undertaken with multi-agency partners with a view to mitigate any identified risk of harm; this is in line with 2.3 Identifying and monitoring the needs of vulnerable learners. - If the child is subject to a child protection plan or where there is an existing child protection file, we will call a multi agency risk-assessment meeting prior to making the decision to exclude. - In the event of a one-off serious incident resulting in an immediate decision to exclude, we must complete a risk assessment prior to convening a meeting of the governing body.